 It is my impression that most American historians know very few works in this field.
 It seems that they have all read Peter Novick’s That Noble Dream in graduate school, that they may have encountered E.H.
 Carr’s What is History?, and that the name R.G.
 Collingwood might ring a bell.
 Terms like “idealism”, “positivism” and “historicism” are not easily defined, and historians don’t want to trouble with it.
 And again, it is only my impression, but it seems that historians working in England are more familiar with philosophy and methods of history, and that these subject have been longer linked in the conception of the field.
 Indeed, the relevant job category at jobs.ac.uk is “historical and philosophical studies.”

 Finally, as I noted in the introduction to my book, Creative Historical Thinking, history methods books tend to be (ironically) very redundant and unoriginal.
 So, instead of spending time reading the bulk (or is it “heft”?) of the field (which I am endeavoring to do), let me recommend that you focus on only the best ones.
 This won’t be a list of the best known or most common books in the field.
-I promise I have read those, and I find them wanting.
+I promise I have read those but don’t always see their appeal.
 I only include original books, and not compilations, even when those compilations can be good (Meyerhoff, Gardiner, exempli gratia).
 As much as I hate the overuse of the word “curated” to refer to anything outside a museum, consider this a curated list.

 10).
 G.P.
 Gooch, History & Historians in the Nineteenth Century (Longmans, Green and Company, 1913).